Editing services for independent and self-publishing authors

 Generally speaking, for a 50,000 – 80,000 word manuscript:

-Developmental, line, or copy editing will take about three weeks.
+Developmental, line, or copy editing will take about three to four weeks.

-Proofreading, or beta reading/manuscript evaluation will take about one or two weeks.
+Proofreading or manuscript evaluation/beta reading will take about one or two weeks.

 Contact